Every Tree Has a Permit

 Emerald Ash Borer Is Killing Lexington's Ash Trees — Fast

-Emerald ash borer (Agrilus planipennis) has been moving through Lexington's ash population (Fraxinus americana) aggressively.
-The town estimates losing hundreds of ash trees, both public and private, over the next several years.
-Dead ash trees become dangerously brittle within 12 to 18 months — the wood dries out, the bark sloughs off, and the tree can snap at the trunk without warning.
-If you have an ash tree on your Lexington property, look for D-shaped exit holes in the bark, canopy thinning starting at the top, and unusual woodpecker activity.
-Treatment can save healthy trees if caught very early, but once the canopy is more than 30% gone, removal is the responsible choice.
-Under the Tree Bylaw, hazardous trees are exempt from replacement requirements — but you still need to file.
-Call us for a free ash tree assessment.
+Emerald ash borer is basically a tiny Godzilla for ash trees — half an inch of metallic green beetle that has been chewing through Lexington's ash population (the scientific name is Agrilus planipennis if you want to sound impressive at the next town meeting) since 2018.
+The town is on track to lose hundreds of ash, public and private, over the next several years.
+Dead ash become dangerously brittle within 12 to 18 months: the wood dries out, the bark sloughs off, and the tree snaps at the trunk without warning.
+If you have an ash on your Lexington property, look for D-shaped exit holes in the bark, canopy thinning that starts at the top, and woodpecker activity that seems excessive even for a woodpecker.
+Treatment can save healthy trees if caught very early.
+Once the canopy is more than 30% gone, the tree is on borrowed time and removal is the responsible call.
+Under the Tree Bylaw, hazardous trees are exempt from mitigation — but the permit still gets filed.
+We do free ash assessments; the walk-around is on us.

 What Lexington Neighborhoods